Florida

 on Amelia Island

-The city of Fernandina Beach on Amelia Island is the northernmost city on Florida’s Atlantic coast overlooking Amelia River.
+Fernandina Beach on Amelia Island is the northernmost city on Florida’s Atlantic coast, overlooking the Amelia River.
 The Isle of Eight Flags Shrimp Festival occurs during the first weekend in May.
-Events and activities of the festivals include vendors with seafood, arts, and crafts, live music, the Miss Shrimp Festival pageant, a fireworks display, and a parade.
+Festival events and activities include seafood vendors, arts and crafts, live music, the Miss Shrimp Festival pageant, a fireworks display, and a parade.

-Every Saturday, a Farmers Market downtown is a great place to purchase fresh shrimp and other baked goods.
+Every Saturday, the Farmers Market downtown is a great place to purchase fresh shrimp and baked goods.

 Tarpon Springs